-As our chart shows, profits from online advertising and fintech ventures have been hovering at around a combined $3.5 billion over the past year, with VAS making up 64 percent of the company's total gross profit in the past quarter.
+As our chart shows, VAS still make up 64 percent of the company's total gross profit in the past quarter.
 A real evaluation of the subcategories of this rather obtusely named segment is difficult, since Tencent's only releasing the revenue numbers for a few selected divisions.
-Even though WeChat, the company's super app covering everything from communication to payments, has 1.2 billion monthly users according to company filings, most of the firm's earnings stem from gaming.
-Domestic games like Peacekeeper Elite generated $5.2 billion in revenue this past quarter, while international acquisitions like Clash of Clans contributed $1.7 billion to the revenue stream.
+Even though WeChat, the company's super app covering everything from communication to payments, has 1.3 billion monthly users according to company filings, most of the firm's earnings stem from gaming, despite the company integrating government-mandated minor protection measures to curb the time children and young adults spend online starting Q4 2021.
+Domestic games like Honour of Kings profited from a seasonal upturn and generated $4.9 billion in revenue this past quarter, while international acquisitions like PUBG Mobile contributed $1.6 billion to the revenue stream.
 Since the associated costs are not divvied up in Tencent's financial reports, it's hard to say which subsegment was the most lucrative for the company all things considered.

 As the numbers reflect, the integration of WeChat Pay in some of the apps of tech corporation Alibaba hasn't helped the tech giant to bolster either revenues or profits.
 Instead, the company "implemented cost control initiatives and rationalized certain non-core businesses" in Q1 2022 to maximize profitability.
 What this means for the workforce at Tencent, especially with the Chinese government continuing its endeavors to break up tech monopolies in the country, remains to be seen.